arturesteves/sec-project/README.md

 2. We need to start the web server.

 ##### How to generate a key pair
-Open a terminal on the directory of the server project and then type:
+Open a terminal on the root directory of the server project and then type:
 `mvn exec:java@GenerateKeyPair -Dexec.args="-n Server_1"`

 ##### How to start the web server
-Open a terminal on the directory of the server project and then type:
+Open a terminal on the root directory of the server project and then type:
 `mvn exec:java@WebServer -Dexec.args="Server_1"`

 #### Client Side